 You do not have to be living on the streets to be homeless.
 You can be considered as homeless if you:

-have nowhere to live
+- have nowhere to live

-have been taken to court by your landlord or mortgage lender and the court has said you must leave
+- have been taken to court by your landlord or mortgage lender and the court has said you must leave

-have been living with friends or relatives who have asked you to leave
+- have been living with friends or relatives who have asked you to leave

-are living in a home that is unfit for habitation owing to its condition or lack of services
+- are living in a home that is unfit for habitation owing to its condition or lack of services

-are afraid to go home because someone living there has been, or may be, violent to you.
+- are afraid to go home because someone living there has been, or may be, violent to you.

 What should I do if I think I am going to be homeless?

 You will need to complete some forms, which we can help you with.
-A member of our housing team will then contact you and, depending on your circumstances, you will either be asked to attend an interview at our offices in Borehamwood or will be given advice over the telephone.
+A member of our housing team will then contact you and, depending on your circumstances, you will either be asked to attend an initial assessment at our offices in Borehamwood or will be given advice over the telephone.

 We will check that:

-you are eligible for help
+- you are eligible for help

-you are homeless, or becoming homeless
+- you are homeless, or becoming homeless

 What should I bring with me to the first interview?